astronomer/docs/astro/connect-aws.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

-To allow your Astro cluster to connect to your external data sources, you can either rely on public network or communicate using a private network.
+To connect your cluster to your cloud, you can either connect through a public network or a private network.
 If you want to use a private network, there are multiple options to choose from.

-Use the following topics to learn about configuring various options available for connecting to your existing resources from Astro.
+Use the following topics to learn about each available option for connecting Astro clusters to your cloud.

 ## Connection options

-The option that you choose is determined by the security requirements of your company and your existing infrastructure.
+Choose one of the following setups based on the security requirements of your company and your existing infrastructure.

 <Tabs
     defaultValue="Public endpoints"